andimeier/deploy/git-hook/README.md

 ### Suggestions

-* use deploy branch or at least make the branc configurable
+* use deploy branch or at least make the branch configurable